 The North Shore of Oahu is synonymous with laid-back hippy country vibes, big wave surf, shave ice, food trucks with famous garlic shrimp, and kombucha.
 You’ve probably heard of Matsumoto’s Shave Ice, Waimea Bay and Giovanni’s Shrimp Truck, but so has everybody else, which means they can get crowded.

-In this article I will divulge some lesser-known North Shore Oahu activities including places to visit, hike and eat on the North Shore of Oahu from a local’s perspective.
+In this article I will divulge some lesser-known things to do in North Shore Oahu including places to visit, hike and eat on the North Shore of Oahu from a local’s perspective.

 According to Hawaii.gov, in the month of June in 2018, Oahu saw nearly 543,000 visitors in one month on this island alone.
 Many of those tourists will choose to visit the North Shore.